 Molecular Biology of the Cell.
 Alberts et al. 5th Ed.
 Garland Science, NY 2007

 Theoretical classes are based on textbooks and recent scientific literature articles.
 Classes are generally of the expository type, using the data show.

 The theoretical-practical classes include learning the fundamentals and application of laboratory methods related to the themes of the theoretical classes and involve carrying out a research work, with respective critical analysis and discussion of learning.

 I) Frequency of the course:

-1. Attendance to 2/3 of the theoretical-practical classes will be required to obtain the subject.
+1. Attendance to 2/3 of the TP classes is mandatory .

-2. Participation in practical classes is recorded in attendance sheets.
+2. Participation in TP classes is recorded in attendance sheets.

 5. Missing assessment days do not imply the completion of the assessment on another day.

 6. Medical certificates or other justification for absences will only be accepted until one week after the day of absence.